Fr33maan/ignite-AutoRnApp/README.md

 ---
 ## TODO
 - generate tests
-- generate forms into components (need to fine tune and manage action dispatching)
 - test CRUD into stacks
 - make list of files to patch and patch them (should be done, make a review with full testing)
 - add updateModel so we also can update model once instead of updating it prop by prop